metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   where M is user name or musicbrainz id of the users to generate candidate sets for.
 For example, if candidate sets shall be generated for 'vansika', 'rob', 'ram', it should be passed as follows:

-  Note: To generate HTML file of candidate sets, set `html` flag as `True`.
-By default the flag is `False`.

   `--user-name=vansika --user-name=rob --user-name=ram`

   By default, user name is an empty list i.e. generate candidate sets for all active users.

+  To generate HTML file for candidate sets, set the `html` flag.

   ***Note***: Recommendations will be only generated for users with candidate sets.